 Potatoes dauphinoise, on the other hand, is named not after a person (or a sea mammal), but after the Dauphiné region itself where the local cuisine is known, among other things, for featuring a wide variety of gratin-style dishes.

 Here in the States, we think of a gratin as anything that's baked with a layer of cheese on the top and then browned in the oven—for example, thinly sliced potatoes layered with a mixture of cream, egg, and Gruyère cheese and then baked.
 However, in France, the components of a traditional potatoes dauphinoise (you'll sometimes see it referred to as gratin dauphinois) are subject to neither reinterpretation nor reconfiguration.
 It's very much a firm, established recipe.

 A traditional gratin dauphinois will contain neither cheese nor eggs as the starch of the potato is more than sufficient to bind the dish together.
 Furthermore, the addition of cheese of any kind will produce a dish that is far too rustic and considered "peasant fare."

 In addition, while there is no garlic in the dish, potatoes dauphinoise instructs us to rub the inside of the baking dish with a clove of garlic.
-Although the flavor of the garlic is meant to be subtle, amidst the mild flavors of the potatoes, cream, and butter (along with a grating of fresh nutmeg), the garlic makes its presence felt.
-So even a small amount of cheese, especially one like Gruyére, would mask the hint of garlic.
+Although the flavor of the garlic is meant to be subtle amidst the mild flavors of the potatoes, cream, and butter (along with a grating of fresh nutmeg), the garlic makes its presence felt.
+Even a small amount of cheese, especially one like Gruyére, would mask the hint of garlic.